cholakadev/email-client/README.md

 - Read emails using **IMAP over SSL**
 - Fully secure using `SslStream`
 - Configurable via `appsettings.json`
-- Works with **Mailtrap** and other SMTP servers for safe development and testing
+- Works with **Mailtrap**, **Gmail** and other SMTP servers for safe development and testing

 ---

 ## 🚀 Getting Started

 - [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)
-- Internet connection
+- Internet connection for work with external SMTP server
-- (Optional) Free Mailtrap account — [https://mailtrap.io](https://mailtrap.io)

 ---